decred/dcrdocs/es_docs/getting-started/beginner-guide.md

 ## **Welcome To Decred**

-Welcome to the world of Decred!
-We know that getting started with any new cryptocurrency can be difficult and we want to make the journey as easy as possible.
-Decred is well documented, with everything from basic information such as, "how do I send decred", to super technical stuff like "why did you choose a BLAKE-256 hash function, and how does it compare to the Merkle-Damgård construction?".
+Welcome to Decred!
+We are very glad to have you.
+As you may or may not already know, Decred is different.
+There's a lot of new things to learn to fully grasp how things work.
+This documentation will attempt to make things a bit easier to understand.

-So that you don't get overwhelmed by the amount of information available, we have created this beginner's guide through the documentation.
-By following the links at the bottom of a few pages, you'll learn how to install, setup, and use the Decred applications; how to obtain DCR; how to vote via Proof-of-Stake; how to use the block explorer; and configure the software to use on the Testnet.
+This beginner's guide is a path to getting the Decred software up and running.
+You can choose from multiple clients to get a node on the network and Decred in your wallet.
+Specifically, you'll learn how to install, setup, and use the Decred applications; how to obtain DCR; how to vote via Proof-of-Stake; and how to use the block explorer.

+You'll need to follow an [Installation Guide](#installation-guides), and then follow the path for the application of your choice below.
+After your application is set-up, go through the [General Guides](#general-guides) at the bottom of this page.
+If you have any questions along the way, join us in our [Slack](/support-directory/md#join-us-on-slack).

 ---